Manojkumar7978/indi-gg/readme.md

 # Interactive Quiz App Using React Js

 This is a simple interactive quiz web application created using HTML, CSS, and JavaScript.
-Users can answer multiple-choice questions and receive feedback on their performance.
+Users can answer multiple choice questions and receive feedback on their performance.

 ## Features